Kowal Sentry Integration for Magento 2

 Allowed Domains for Replay Network Details

-List of domains for which Replay may attach network request details.
+List of domains for which Replay may include network request details.

 Examples: